Interviews and Selection Criteria

 The interview is aimed at assessing the applicant's potential for future development and how they will cope with the course.
 All our applicants, who are interviewed in Oxford, will be interviewed at two separate colleges, e.g. firstly, by their "college of preference" and then by an allocated second college.
 This is to ensure that we have two independent assessments for every applicant we have interviewed.

-Interviews will take place Monday 12th December and Tuesday 13th December 2016.
+Interviews will take place in December 2017.